zikowang/astro-4-playground/README.md

-# Astro 4 playground
+# ElectionsLive Astro Project

-This is a playground for Astro >= 4
+This project is a prototype for the ElectionsLive project.
+It is built using AstroJs and React.

+# Pre-requisites

+-   nodeJs >= 18
+-   npm ci
+-   npm run prepare

-# Using
+# Tech Stack

-- AstroJs
+-   Astrojs >= 4
-- React
+-   React >= 18
-- Typescript
+-   Typescript >= 5

+# Testing

 -   Playwright